OpenNewsLabs/field-guide-security-training-newsroom/drafts/Chapter03-03-OrgBestPractices.md

 Similarly, any file on your computer has a bunch of metadata attached to it: the date and time it was created, the time it was last modified, size, and filename.
 And depending on the software that created a the metadata might include the name of the person who created it, or the company the software was licensed to.
 EXIF data attached to digital images often includes the type of camera the image was captured with, or even the GPS coordinates of the device at the time the photo was taken.
 In 2012, Vice [outed the location of then-billionaire-in-hiding, John McAfee](https://www.wired.com/2012/12/oops-did-vice-just-give-away-john-mcafees-location-with-this-photo/) by posting a photo online: the journalist's iPhone 4 automatically tagged the photo with the phone's GPS data.

-The tools section below includes a number of resources for scrubbing files of metadata.
+The session on [scrubbing metadata from files](docs/Chapter02-10-ScrubbingMetadata.md) includes some excellent resources to help ensure that hidden metadata doesn't burn your sources.

 **First Contact**